Skip to content

 CAUTION

-Do not put the database name at the end of the URI for MongoDB, instead make it a part of --source-table option as database.collection format.
+Do not put the database name at the end of the URI for MongoDB, instead make it a part of --source-table or --dest-table option as database.collection format.

 Source table format